 For MS Thesis students, the thesis and a successful oral defense constitute their final examination.
 A majority pass vote by the student's committee is required.

-d.
-Steps to Preparing for Your MS Defense:
+Steps to Preparing for Your MS Defense

-Detailed instructions can be found at the following websites.
+Detailed instructions can be found on the Graduate College website.